fbpx

 Estimated reading time: 5 minutes

-By Tiffany Bruno, Director of Education at Switch4Good
+By Tiffany Bruno, MS, RDN, Director of Education at Switch4Good

 Despite what social media influencers tell you, the way your body responds to foods can vary widely, especially around sugar and carbohydrates.
 It’s true that consuming sugars lead to increased blood glucose levels, but this is the natural physiological response to eating and digesting food.
 Your body and brain need energy to thrive, and its preferred source comes from carbohydrates.